NATHESH6/Video-merge-web-application/README.md

 - Fastest results when all input videos share the same codec/parameters (e.g., H.264 + AAC, same resolution).
 - Subtitles stored in MP4 as `mov_text`; for MKV, adjust commands to `-c:s copy`.
 - For production, use Gunicorn + Nginx and a worker queue (Celery/RQ).
+## 🎨 User Interface & Theme
+- Dark and Light mode: A toggle button lets users switch between themes.

+- Hover animations: Buttons bounce or glow when hovered for interactive feedback.

+- Progress bar: Gradient-filled bar shows merge progress dynamically.

+- Stage indicators: Highlighted dots show the current stage of processing.

+- Success screen: Animated checkmark and message appear when merging is complete.

+- Clean design: Minimal, card-based layout ensures clarity and ease of use.
+-

+## 🚀 Example Workflow
+- Open the app and select videos.

+- Click Merge Now to start processing.

+- Watch progress on the dashboard.

+- Download the merged video once complete.
 ## License
 MIT License — see `LICENSE`. © Nathesh<br>
 Copyright (c) 2026 Nathesh
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights